 He has trained, coached and advised senior corporate staff all over the world and until recently was a director of a PR and Corporate Development company.
 After the slight distraction of a commercial career, Spygun has returned to full-time writing.
-Currently, he is ghosting two biographies.
+Currently, he is ghosting biographies, both long and short as well as CVs/Resumes.
 He also ghosts ebooks, web-site content and blogs.
-He is a member of Upwork’s ProWriter Team.
+He is a member of the Upwork ProWriter Team.

 His corporate experience is vast and has included a spell as Chief Executive of an international investment brokerage based in the Middle East and director of an American yacht company based in France.
 He spent many years living and working on the Cote d’Azur in the yachting industry.

 During his time in France he wrote an occasional boating column and other articles for Nice-Matin.

 He writes on management, financial and general business topics for several management and corporate magazines and is a political blogger.
 In early 2008, he predicted the nationalisation of the banking system and remains perplexed by the ineptitude of many politicians and their failure to deal with the first banking crisis – which now appears to be leading to subsequent crises.

 After graduation (Physics and Mathematics) followed by a Masters in Applied Psychology, Spygun began his career researching into driver behaviour at the Government’s Road Research Laboratory followed, by several years in banking plus some years in the French yachting industry before resuming his business and writing career in the UK.